Scheduled Maintenance: CPF digital services will not be available on 3 Dec 2023, from 12am to 8am.

 The BRS and FRS are also adjusted annually as long-term inflation, longer life expectancy, and improvements in standard of living are taken into consideration.
 The retirement sum you will need to set aside depends on the time you turn age 55 and is fixed for the rest of your life.
 Hence, you might find that your retirement sum is different from that of a friend’s if you are of different age.

-If you are born in 1958 or after and have at least $60,000 in your retirement account when you start your monthly payouts, you will be automatically included in CPF LIFE – a national longevity insurance annuity scheme that provides you with monthly payouts no matter how long you live.
+If you are born in 1958 or after and have at least $60,000 in your Retirement Account when you start your monthly payouts, you will be automatically included in CPF LIFE – a national longevity insurance annuity scheme that provides you with monthly payouts no matter how long you live.

 Here are the retirement sums that are applicable to members who turn age 55 from 2023 to 2027: